Tuukkaani/Tuukkaani/README.md

 - 👨‍💻 I'm independent, but not afraid to learn from others or ask for help.

-- 💻 I thorougly enjoy all about computers, software and tech.
+- 💻 I thoroughly enjoy all about computers, software and tech.

 - 🎮 On my freetime you can find me ricing my linux installs, programming, playing and making games.